-- "Converting Unused LVM Physical Volumes to VxVM Disks" on page 13 - "Converting LVM Volume Groups to VxVM Disk Groups" on page 15 - See "Restoring the LVM Volume Group Congrigration" on page 19 - "Examples" on page 30
+- Converting Unused LVM Physical Volumes to VxVM Disks - Converting LVM Volume Groups to VxVM Disk Groups - Restoring the LVM Volume Group Configuration - Examples

 The basic tools for conversion are the VxVM commands, vxvmconvert and vxdiskadm, and the LVM administrative utilities such as pvremove and vgcfgbackup.
 The discussion here details how to use these tools and gives some insights into how these tools work.